Skip to main content

 EPA and advocacy actions on methylene chloride

-• 2023: EPA issued a final rule prohibiting all consumer and most commercial and industrial uses of methylene chloride.
+• 2023: EPA proposed a final rule prohibiting all consumer and most commercial and industrial uses of methylene chloride.

 • 2022 & 2023: Toxic-Free Future led coalition partners in comments, testimony and meetings with EPA to advocate for a strong final rule banning most if not all uses of methylene chloride.